awslabs/clickstream-analytics-on-aws/docs/en/dashboard/retention.md

 # Retention report
 You can use the Retention report to get insights into how frequently and for how long users engage with your website or mobile app after their first visit.
-The report helps you understand how well your app is doing in terms of attracting users back after their fisrt visit.
+The report helps you understand how well your app is doing in terms of attracting users back after their first visit.

 Note: This article describes the default report.
 You can customize the report by applying filters or comparisons or by changing the dimensions, metrics, or charts in QuickSight.
 [Learn more](https://docs.aws.amazon.com/quicksight/latest/user/working-with-visuals.html)